SomeoneButIdkWho/ivy-test/replit.md

 ## Recent Changes (October 18, 2025)
 - Initial setup in Replit environment
-- Installed Python 3.11 and all dependencies
+- Installed Python 3.11 and all dependencies (discord.py, flask, python-dotenv)
 - Updated Flask server to use port 5000 (required for Replit)
 - Created .gitignore for Python project
 - Configured workflow for Discord bot with web preview
+- Updated bot.py to use modern async/await pattern for loading extensions
+- Updated all cog setup() functions to be async (discord.py 2.x requirement)
+- Configured VM deployment for continuous bot operation

 ## Architecture Notes
-- Uses discord.py's cog system for modular command organization
+- Uses discord.py 2.6.4 with modern async/await patterns
-- Flask server runs in a separate thread to provide a web endpoint
+- Flask server runs in a separate thread to provide a web endpoint (keep-alive)
-- Bot automatically loads all cogs from the cogs/ directory on startup
+- Bot automatically loads all cogs from the cogs/ directory on startup using async loading
+- Cogs use the async setup() pattern required by discord.py 2.x

+## Setup Instructions
+1. Make sure BOT_TOKEN secret is set with a valid Discord bot token
+2. The bot will automatically start and connect to Discord
+3. Invite the bot to your server with proper permissions (message content intent enabled)
+4. Use commands like `!echo`, `!reply`, or send greetings to test the bot

+## Troubleshooting
+- If you see "Improper token has been passed" error, verify your BOT_TOKEN is correct
+- Make sure your Discord bot has "Message Content Intent" enabled in the Discord Developer Portal
+- The Flask server on port 5000 is for keep-alive purposes and shows "Bot is alive!" when accessed